GitToby/tobydevlin.com-2.0/content/blog/2021-04-29-aws-basics.md

 #### Elasticache

 In memory datastore cache which is fully managed.
 Supports both Memcached and Redis with low latency.
-Auto scaling is available and handles many standard common use cases like database cache and sessions.
+Autoscaling is available and handles many standard common use cases like database cache and sessions.

 #### Redshift